robgonnella/releasaurus/book/src/supported-languages.md

 **Configuration**: `release_type = "generic"`

 Generic projects receive changelog generation and tagging only.
+By default, version files are not modified automatically.
+However, you can enable version file updates by using the `additional_manifest_files` configuration option, which applies generic version pattern matching to specified files.

-Version files are not modified.
-This is useful for documentation repositories, configuration projects, or languages not yet supported.
+This is useful for documentation repositories, configuration projects, or languages not yet supported by framework-specific updaters.

 **Example Configuration**: